Valley garter snake

 Scientific name: Thamnophis sirtalis fitchi

 - Subspecies of the common garter snake.

-- Medium sized snake reaching total length of up to 34 inches.
+- Medium sized snake up to 34 inches long.

-- Most distinguishing characteristics of this subspecies in this region are the irregular red spots along the sides.
+- Most distinguishing characteristics of this subspecies in our region are the irregular red spots along the sides.

 - Thought to be common in the past, now in decline for no apparent reason.

 - Closely associated with permanent surface water.

 - In Yellowstone area, observed only in the Falls River drainage in the Bechler region and three miles south of the south entrance along the Snake River.

 - In the Yellowstone area, it eats mostly toads, chorus frogs, fish remains, and earthworms; can eat relatively poisonous species.

 - Predators include fish, birds, and carnivorous mammals.